Talcott, West Virginia: John Henry legend

 The Hilldale-Talcott Ruritan Club raised a statue of Henry atop Big Bend mountain in 1972 to commemorate the legend.
+The statue now stands outside of the Great Bend Tunnel (the tunnel was completed on September 12, 1872, remaining in service until 1974), in John Henry Park.
 Talcott now hosts an annual John Henry Days festival each July that features re-tellings of the famous legend, duck races, craft booths, and other festivities.

-Recreation and Activities
+Recreation and activities

 Talcott lies along the lower Greenbrier River.
 As a river community, activities revolve around fishing, boating, and canoeing.
 A public boat ramp is located next to the Talcott Bridge, and this is a popular starting point for float trips down the Greenbrier to Hinton, WV.
 Fishing camps and summer houses line the river in the area.